 Launch the stock File Manager app on your Mi phone, tap the Menu button at the upper left corner, choose Remote from the side menu.

-Then choose Add remote device on the Remote screen, and choose FTP, you will then get a dialog like this.
+Then choose Add remote device on the Remote screen, and choose FTP.

 - Host: type in the FTP server IP address.